alexmg/Moniker/README.md

 objective-gould
 ```

-## .NET Standard Library
+## .NET Library

-To use the .NET Standard 2.0 library install the package from NuGet.
+To use the library (requires .NET 8 or later) install the package from NuGet.

 ```PowerShell
 Install-Package Moniker